Moravian University: History

 In 2021, Moravian College received approval from the Pennsylvania Department of Education to become a university.
-The change to Moravian University became official on July 1, 2021.
+The change to "Moravian University" became official on July 1, 2021.

 Academics

-Moravian University currently enrolls about 1,700 full-time undergraduate students in a wide variety of majors, all of which are presented in the liberal arts tradition.
+Moravian University enrolls about 1,700 full-time undergraduate students and more than 500 graduate students.
 The seminary enrolls over 100 part-time students in its graduate divinity programs.
 During most semesters, at least 14 denominations are represented in the seminary student body.
 Faith communities most often represented among the seminary's students include: Moravian, Lutheran, UCC, Episcopal, United Methodist, Presbyterian, Baptist, Roman Catholic, Quaker, Mennonite, Unitarian Universalist, African Methodist Episcopal, Assembly of God, Brethren, Reformed, and nondenominational.
 The university's varied and highly regarded music programs grow from the Moravian Church's musical traditions.

 Moravian University's student news site is The Comenian, which is published online throughout the school year.

 Every year, the student body elects representatives to the United Student Government.
 USG has a legislature, composed of 16 senators from the undergraduate body, an executive, including an elected president and vice president, appointed cabinet and staff, and a judiciary, composed of appointed justices.
 USG was officially recognized in 1968.
 Additionally, two students are elected members of Moravian University's board of trustees; both are full, voting members and serve two-year terms.

-Moravian University awards these undergraduate and graduate degrees: Bachelor of Music, Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science in Nursing, Bachelor of Science, Master of Business Administration, Master of Education, Master of Arts in Teaching, Master of Business Administration, Master of Data Analytics, Master of Health Administration, Master of Human Resource Management, Master of Fine Arts, Master of Arts in Clinical Counseling, and six Master of Science programs in nursing; master of science in athletic training, master of science in occupational therapy, master of arts in speech-language pathology, doctor of physical therapy, and doctor of athletic training.
+Moravian University awards these undergraduate and graduate degrees: Bachelor of Music, Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science in Nursing, Bachelor of Science, Master of Arts, Master of Business Administration, Master of Data Analytics, Master of Education, Master of Fine Arts, Master of Health Administration, Master of Human Resource Management, Doctor of Physical Therapy, and Doctor of Athletic Training.
 The seminary grants Master of Divinity, Master of Arts in Chaplaincy, and Master of Arts in Theological Studies degrees.
 The university also has evening undergraduate programs for adults seeking continuing undergraduate education and graduate degrees.
 The seminary has accreditation from the Association of Theological Schools in the United States and Canada.